studiofrenetic/laravel-formatter/readme.md

 Formatter Bundle
 ================

-Laravel 4 Workbench Package based off the work done by @dberry37388 to create a Laravel 3 Bundle porterd from the FuelPHP Format class.
-Thhis class helps you easily convert between various formats such as XML, JSON, CSV, etc...
+A Laravel 4 Formatter Package based on the work done by @dberry37388 with FuelPHP's Formatter class.

-I've also implemented the error handling code created by @rodrigore
+This package will help you to easily convert between various formats such as XML, JSON, CSV, etc...

 Installation
 ------------